granthgg/PowerBI-Coursera-Analysis/README.md

 - The majority of the platform's revenue comes from courses priced between $181 and $200.
 - Courses with shorter content durations (0-5 hours) tend to generate higher sales.

-## Conclusion

-This Power BI project provides a detailed overview of Coursera's platform performance over several years.
-It highlights key trends in course offerings, sales, and subscriber growth, offering valuable insights for stakeholders looking to understand the dynamics of online education on the Coursera platform.

 ## How to Use